thibaut-neoledge/azure-docs.fr-fr/articles/resource-group-template-functions.md

 <properties
-   pageTitle="Fonctions des modèles Resource Manager | Microsoft Azure" description="Décrit les fonctions à utiliser dans un modèle Azure Resource Manager pour récupérer des valeurs, utiliser des chaînes et des valeurs numériques, et récupérer des informations sur le déploiement." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Resource Manager Template Functions | Microsoft Azure" description="Describes the functions to use in an Azure Resource Manager template to retrieve values, work with strings and numerics, and retrieve deployment information." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"